 In May 2022, Ethicon proposed a settlement but did not specify the amount.

-What you need to know before filing – hernia mesh lawsuit?
+What do you need to know before filing – a hernia mesh lawsuit?

 You need to be aware of the details regarding the mesh used during your hernia repair surgery before filing a lawsuit on hernia mesh.